 Eons ago, this was the Arctic.

-Unfortunately, hikers loved the yellow blooms to death, trampling it almost to extinction.
+Unfortunately, hikers loved the yellow blooms to death, trampling the plants almost to extinction.
 It doesn’t help that thirteen years can pass before a plant sets seed.

 There’s a happy ending.
 Successful conservation measures and targeted plantings have brought it back.
 It looks comfortable here on the Monroe flats, as comfortable as plants can look on an anorexic diet of thin soil, extreme cold weather and high winds.